Save You (Pearl Jam song)

-"Save You" is a song by American rock band Pearl Jam, released on December 9, 2002, as the second single from the band's seventh studio album, Riot Act (2002).
+"Save You" is a song by American rock band Pearl Jam, released in February 2003 as the second single from the band's seventh studio album, Riot Act (2002).
 Although credited to all members of Pearl Jam, it features lyrics written by vocalist Eddie Vedder and music primarily written by guitarist Mike McCready.
 The song peaked at number 23 on the Billboard Mainstream Rock Tracks chart.
 The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

 Origin and recording

 The guitar riff for "Save You" was written by guitarist Mike McCready, who said about the song:

 Well, what happened with all that was, I was sitting down with Stone, and I had two ideas, and one idea I worked really hard on and thought it was totally great and then I played it for him, and he goes, "Well, that's not...well that's okay.
 You got anything else?"
 And so, the other thing I had was the "Save You" riff, and he goes, "Oh, that's cool."
 You know, so it's...I was really built up to wanting to play this other song, and nobody seemed to be very excited about it...but they were about the "Save You" riff.
 It's something I came up with, I live in California, I just came up with the riff down there, and then Stone and I kicked it around in the studio before we went in, and it just...it had good energy to it.
 And it was more his excitement about it that made it happen.